 Avoidance of Legal Malpractice Seminars

-Provided by the PBA and developed by the PBA Professional Liability Committee, seminars are offered every spring and fall at more than 60 county-based locations.
+Provided by the PBA and developed by the PBA Professional Liability Committee, seminars are offered each year to provide attorneys with best practices to more effectively manage their risks and reduce their exposure to legal malpractice.

 During the seminars, members enrolled in the PBA Insurance Program, which is advised and administered by USI Affinity, gain valuable malpractice avoidance information and earn up to a 7.5% discount on their malpractice insurance.